cdshrewd/auto_build_dg/README.md

 -pri_backup_dir '/u01/app/backup'  -run_backup_now 'yes' \
 -std_backup_dir '/u01/app/backup_tgt' -target_data_dir '/u01/app/oracle/oradata/oradbdg'
 There are four scripts.
+"auto_build_dg_by_cdshrewd.sh" is the main script.It will call other 3 scripts.
 "generate_auto_fullbackup.sh" is used to generate full db backup script.
 "generate_auto_restore_db.sh" is used to generate auto restore sxript.
 "sshUserSetup.sh" is a script provided by Oracle in oracle grid installation zip file.